Why Your Flight to Tokyo Goes Over Alaska

 Emissions Reduction

-Fuel-optimal routing directly reduces CO2 emissions.
-Climate-optimal routing may also consider non-CO2 effects like contrail formation.
+Fuel-optimal routing directly cuts CO2 emissions.
+Some carriers are going further with climate-optimal routing that also considers non-CO2 effects like contrail formation.
+It’s early days but promising.

 Noise Abatement

-Departure and arrival routes consider noise exposure.
-Preferential runway systems and noise-sensitive routing protect communities near airports.
+Departure and arrival routes get designed with noise exposure in mind.
+Preferential runway systems and noise-sensitive routing protect communities near airports, even when it adds a bit of distance.

 Continuous Climb and Descent

-Procedures allowing uninterrupted climbs and descents reduce fuel burn and emissions compared to level segments imposed by traffic flow.
+Procedures allowing uninterrupted climbs and descents save fuel and cut emissions compared to the level-off segments that traditional traffic management imposes.
+It’s one of those gains that’s available right now with existing technology.

 Operational Trade-offs